Ritesh-2120/Practice/README.md

 Author - Ritesh Yadav
 <br>
-for breaking line we can use br tag of html
+for breaking line we can use br tag of html.
 # Practice